 “What impressed me from the first…was Bach’s respectful “voice” in delivering his message to women” – Amazon reviewer, commenting on “Smart women finish rich”

 “A friend and I tried years ago to learn about finances and investing but it was all too confusing and we gave up.” – Amazon reviewer, commenting on “Smart women love money”

-Collectively, the quotes above smashed some stereotypes, for example, that women don’t like numbers or spreadsheets, highlighted common complaints that finance topics were too confusing and boring, or simply provided a human perspective on what women have to deal with in their financial lives, for example, unhelpful beliefs around money carried over from childhood.
+Collectively, the quotes above smashed some stereotypes.
+At least based on the comments above, it looks like women do like numbers or spreadsheets.
+It also highlighted common complaints that finance topics were too confusing and boring, and simply provided a human perspective on what women have to deal with in their financial lives, for example, unhelpful beliefs around money carried over from childhood.

 The bottom line on what women want

 The totality of positive, factual and negative comments boiled down to six main themes of what women want in terms of financial advice:

 The action imperative for providers: so what?